How To Conduct A Successful Learning Content Management System Comparison

 It’s time intensive and a waste of human resources to recreate modules that already exist.
 And without multi-authoring functionality, you can end up with several “current” versions of content and no clear project lifecycle to reference.

-The best LCMS simplify translations for audiences across countries, so you can create multi-SCORM modules, in multiple languages, from one master module in your native tongue.
+The best LCMSs simplify translations for audiences across countries, so you can create multi-SCORM modules, in multiple languages, from one master module in your native tongue.

 The impact of limiting content to one language is hardest on your marketability and progress.
 Not only might you miss out on a greater share of your market, but if you do decide to author content manually in multiple languages, you risk making mistakes and disrupting other workflows.

-All LCMS enable you to publish courses as SCORM files, but some go the extra mile and offer xAPI integrations, password/domain-protected logins, URL links and the ability to release content while offline.
+All LCMSs enable you to publish courses as SCORM files, but some go the extra mile and offer xAPI integrations, password/domain-protected logins, URL links and the ability to release content while offline.

 If you don’t adapt to individual learning needs, learners will be bogged down by static content that’s difficult for them to use and you to update.
 This leads down a dark path of disengaged learners and good content wasted on bad design.